Fired 'Today' Host Matt Lauer Responds, Promises 'Soul-Searching'

 Lauer's name joins a growing list of high-profile men in the media who have fallen from grace after women reported behavior ranging from inappropriate to illegal.

 On Wednesday, Minnesota Public Radio said it had cut ties with Garrison Keillor, the creator of A Prairie Home Companion, over allegations against him.
-Two other figures in public media were also recently fired in what has become a wave of sexual harassment scandals: NPR's former News Chief Mike Oreskes, and longtime PBS host Charlie Rose, who also worked for CBS.
+Two other figures in public media were also recently fired in what has become a wave of sexual harassment scandals: NPR's former News Chief Mike Oreskes and longtime PBS host Charlie Rose, who also worked for CBS.

 The firings come less than two months after a number of claims were made against Hollywood producer Harvey Weinstein.
 The culling of men who are accused of abusing their power also includes former Fox News CEO Roger Ailes, who resigned last year, and the network's former star host, Bill O'Reilly.